Psychological self-help books versus face-to-face therapy

 In an ideal world it wouldn't be an 'either-or' choice between books and therapy.
 There would be 'both-and' availability for all.

-And now I realise why this matters so much to me.
-Yes, partly because I sometimes feel undervalued and misunderstood.
-But mainly because therapy also suffers both of those things, and I believe that those of us who work in the field should be doing more to clarify and promote the practice.
+Yes, partly because I sometimes feel undervalued and misunderstood, but mainly because therapy also suffers being undervalued and misunderstood.
+I believe that those of us who work in the field and have seen life-changing progress made by our clients, know better than to promise that our book will fix you.
+We know better and we should do better to demystify and promote good therapy.
 Then we might help more clients to ease their suffering through genuine human connection.
-You can’t get that from a book.